UPDATED May 2017

 On another occasion, Rees told me, "You're an actress, that's why people think you're a flake".
 This said to one of the unflakiest people in their group, certainly one who knew that you should always take a lawyer's phone number with you on lively protests, especially if you are the organiser.

-There was a collective sharp intake of breath and then one by one these tribunes of the oppressed took it in turns to bark at me while Rees, Hoveman and Nellist watched without uttering a word.
+There was a collective sharp intake of breath and then one by one these tribunes of the oppressed took it in turns to bark at me in classic "rip-her-to-shreds" mode while Rees, Hoveman and Nellist watched without uttering a word.
 "Coventry is not in the North and this just shows your total ignorance," raged John N, an NGO and SA independent who I'd previously thought was okay.
-As the others joined in on this theme like a sprung coil I looked around at the all-white male group in full fury purporting to be socialist and thought, "The accuracy of my geography is the least of your problems."
+As the others joined in on this theme like a coiled spring releasing (the word "disgusting" came up a lot) I looked around at the all-white male group in full fury purporting to be socialist and thought, "The accuracy of my geography is the least of your problems."

 I tried not to buckle under this unremitting hostility from my own side because there was a bigger cause to deal with, but it began to have profound negative effect on my health as well as my bank statements.
 Succumbing to bronchitis every year – twice in one year — was draining.
 As was bursting into tears when I was on my own and not understanding what on earth was going on.